 Cost of Participation

 However, participating with these delivery services is not always an affordable option for restaurants.
 Warrener, whose industry expertise revolves around food and beverage operations, tipping strategy, and responsible beverage service, says the fees restaurants pay to be part of delivery services are substantial.
 “Restaurants typically pay between 10 and 20% of sales generated for the privilege to be part of the service,” he explained, noting that some restaurants also pay more for enhanced services that might include special marketing and promotion.

 In April, New York City saw a lawsuit that questioned the practice of third-party apps charging the same price for food while requiring restaurants to pay fees as high as 40% for their services to be offered.
 “These fees can be difficult to absorb for operations already working off of very thin margins,” Warrener explained.
 The NYC lawsuit led to a bill that required a 10% cap on fees, down from 12-40% previously charged.
 Cities, like Portland, have recently followed suit with rules capping fees applied to restaurants to 10%.
 Seattle, Philadelphia and Los Angeles all capped their limits at 15%.

 All of these factors aside, food delivery services are likely here to stay.
 The convenience and support they offer many are services people value, but oversight is certainly needed.
 The question comes down to figuring out policies that work out fairly for the restaurants and deliverers impacted with each transaction.
 Customers will have a big say, since they will ultimately spend their dollar where they are treated well.

 Are you interested in this topic?
 Considering a future in the industry?
-Give yourself a headstart with a bachelor’s degree in culinary arts & food service management from the Johnson & Wales University College of Online Education.
+Give yourself a headstart with a bachelor’s degree in culinary arts & food service management from Johnson & Wales University.
 To learn more, complete the Request Info form, call 855-JWU-1881, or email [email protected].